Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02-unit-testing.md

 For example, you wrote a function that uppercases the first letter of a string.

-Your unit test might expect the following input and output:
+Your unit test might expect the following:

 <div><code>widget -> Widget</code></div>